 If you're running a meeting...

-- Do your best to avoid doing or allowing the things that annoy people (review the list).
+- Do your best to avoid doing or allowing the things that annoy people (review the list above).

-- Respect your attendees by preparing well, communicating well, and valuing time (our most valuable commodity).
+- Respect your attendees' time and attention by preparing well, communicating well, and keeping the meeting on track.

 - Never fill or kill time.
 That's not why we're here.
-We're here to make good things happen for other people.
+We're here to make good things happen for other people (get the poster).

 - If you have D-grunts (people who are disgruntled and work to make things difficult) on your team, don't invite them if at all possible.
 Then ask yourself why you're allowing them to be on your team at all.
 Life's too short to tolerate D-grunts.

 - Make the time valuable.
 Allow yourself to get something from the meeting.
 (There’s almost always something of value when you look for it.)

 - Be a grown-up.